CryptoKe/cryptoke.github.io/source/crypto-ke.md

 ---
 layout: page
-title: "crypto ke"
+title: ""
 date: 2014-10-11 15:59
 comments: false
 sharing: true
 footer: true
 ---
-{% img center /images/logo.png %}
+{% img /images/logo.png %}
+***

-### We are an information security firm offering the following services:
+# We are an information security firm offering services in information security testing, training and research.
-+ application testing
-+ network testing
-+ hardware testing
-+ security awareness and training
-+ security research
+***

+# Keeping your information secure from unauthorized access is our driving principle.
+***